openstack/adjutant/README.md

 The points that are modular, or will be made more modular in future, are the ActionViews and the actions tied to them.
 Adding new actions is easy, and attaching them to existing ActionViews is as well.
 Adding new ActionViews is also fairly easy, but will be made more modular in future (see Future Plans).

-Creation and management of Registrations, Tokens, and Notifications is not modular and is the framework around the defined Actions and ActionViews that handles how they are executed.
+Creation and management of Tasks, Tokens, and Notifications is not modular and is the framework around the defined Actions and ActionViews that handles how they are executed.
 This helps keep the way Actions are executed consistent and simpler to maintain, but does also allow Actions to run almost any logic within those consistent steps.

 #### Default Action Endpoints: